ids-s1-21/project-pipingHot/README.md

 [^8]: Diabetes UK

 With our model we were able to confirm that hypertension did increase risk, but we were wrong on BMI increasing risk the most, age is a bigger factor.
 The model is not good at predicting if people will have a stroke because the sample size is far too small to make accurate predictions.
 We think it’s better if our model has a higher sensitivity which reduced the number of false negatives (people being told that they won’t have a stroke when they will) instead of focusing on specificity that reduced false positives (those who are predicted to have a stroke but will not have one) because in a real-world application, false positives would at best cause panic whereas false negatives will cause people to be less aware of the risks.
 We are aware that having false positives is not ideal because we don’t want to cause people panic but our data on those who had a stroke is too small, so we had to decide on what we prioritize.
-We are also aware that by doing this, it will decrease the accuracy but the results align with our goal of detecting strokes.
+We are also aware that by doing this, it will decrease the accuracy, but the results align with our goal of detecting strokes.